rodneyshupe/Cookbook/Recipes/Appetizers/PepperyAntipastoSkewers.rst

 ----------

-1. Pat steak dry with paper towels and generously season all over with kosher salt and 1 1/2 tsp. black pepper (or more if you like).
+1. Pat steak dry with paper towels and generously season all over with kosher salt and 1 1/2 teaspoons black pepper (or more if you like).
 Let sit 15 minutes.
 2. Heat oil in a medium skillet, preferably cast iron, over medium-high.
    Cook steak, undisturbed, until a deep golden brown crust forms